leopardslab/nodecloud-cli/README.md

 # nodecloud-cli

 nodecloud-cli is an unified command line interface for open cloud based on [nodecloud](https://github.com/cloudlibz/nodecloud). nodecloud-cli supports cloud providers like AWS, Azure, GCP and many more.
+It also allows using of emojis on cli

 ## 🚀 Install